DataFire/Integrations/integrations/generated/zoom_us/README.md

 #### Input
 * input `object`
   * meetingId **required** `integer`: The meeting ID
-  * occurrence_ids `string`: Occurrence IDs, could get this value from Meeting Get API.
-Multiple value separated by comma.
+  * occurrence_ids `string`: Occurrence IDs.
+You can find these with the meeting get API.
+Multiple values separated by comma.
   * body **required** [MeetingRegistrant](#meetingregistrant)

 #### Output